8 Ways To Increase The Energy Efficiency Of Your Hot Tub

 Our brand Master Spas allow you to adjust your temperature--as well as lights, massage pumps,stereo, and filtration settings--from the convenience of your smartphone or tablet.
 Forgot to shut off the waterfall?
 No problem, adjust from anywhere with the press of a button.

-8. Purchase a Master Spa
+8. Invest in a Master Spa

 Master Spas is among the most energy efficient spas available today, offering both icynene foam insulation and the Quiet Flo Water Care System.